+Parent's Phone

-Grade
+Student Name Grade

-Date to End
+Date to Begin Date to End

+Name of Medication

-Time
+Dosage of Medication Time

-Phone #1
+Doctor Phone #1

+Phone #

+Possible Adverse Reaction

-permission for
+gives permission for our

-secific medications at school. school time This medication
+cannot be taken at any ot nister specific medications at school.
+This medication her non-school time. ay of 20

-Date to End Time Phone #1 permission for pecific medications at school. school time.

-Students who are able to self-administer specific medication may do so provided:
+Students who are able provided: to self-administer specific medication may do so

-- 1. The physician provides written authorization allowing self-administration of said medication. - 2.
-The parent provides written authorization allowing self-administration of said medication. - 3.
-Such medication is transported to the school and maintained under the student's control in the original, properly labeled package and (a) is not opened except when self-administrating the medication, (b) is not self-administered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students. - 4.
-The student's physician or physicians' designee has (1) evaluated the situation and deemed it to be safe and appropriate; (2) documented this on the physician's authorization for the student's cumulative health record, and (3) approved the general administration plan. - 5.
+1. The physician provides said medication. s written authorization allowing self-administration of

+2. The parent provides w medication. ritten authorization allowing self-administration of said

+student's control in th opened except wher self-administered duri ansported to the school and maintained under the ne original, properly labeled package and (a) is not n self-administrating the medication, (b) is not ng instructional time or in the presence of other ally necessary, and (c) is not shown or exhibited to

+- The student's physician or physicians' designee has (1) evaluated the situation and deemed it to be safe and appropriate; (2) documented this on the physician's authorization for the student's cumulative health record, and (3) approved the general administration plan. - 5.
 The student and the student's physician or physician's designee have developed a plan for reporting and supervising self-administration. - 6.
 The principal and appropriate teacher are informed that the student is self-administering prescribed medication.